Vitalogy: Recording

 For the band's third album, Pearl Jam again worked with producer Brendan O'Brien.
 The band wrote many of the songs during soundchecks on its Vs. Tour, and the majority of the album's tracks were recorded during breaks on the tour.
 The first session took place late in 1993 in New Orleans, Louisiana, where the band recorded "Tremor Christ" and "Nothingman".
 The rest of the material was written and recorded in 1994 in sessions in Seattle, Washington and Atlanta, Georgia, with the band finishing the album at Bad Animals Studio in Seattle after the tour's completion.
 "Immortality" was written in April 1994 when the band was on tour in Atlanta.
 Sources state that most of the album was completed by early 1994, but it was not released until November due to either a forced delay by Epic or the band's battle with ticket vendor Ticketmaster.

 Tensions within the band had dramatically increased by the time they were working on Vitalogy.
 Producer Brendan O'Brien said: "Vitalogy was a little strained.
 I'm being polite—there was some imploding going on."
 Bassist Jeff Ament said that "communication was at an all-time low".
 Drummer Dave Abbruzzese stated that the communication problems started once guitarist Stone Gossard stopped acting as the band's mediator.
 According to Gossard, Vitalogy was the first album for which lead vocalist Eddie Vedder made the final decisions.
 At the time, Gossard thought of quitting the band.
 Gossard said the band was having trouble collaborating, so most of the songs were developed out of jam sessions.
 He added that "80 percent of the songs were written 20 minutes before they were recorded."
 During the production of Vitalogy, lead guitarist Mike McCready went into rehabilitation to receive treatment for alcohol and cocaine abuse.

 Months after finishing the initial recording sessions for Vitalogy, Abbruzzese was fired in August 1994 due to personality conflicts with other band members.
 Gossard said: "It was the nature of how the politics worked in our band: It was up to me to say, 'Hey, we tried, it's not working; time to move on.'
 On a superficial level, it was a political struggle: For whatever reason, his ability to communicate with Ed and Jeff was very stifled.
 I certainly don't think it was all Dave Abbruzzese's fault that it was stifled."
-Jack Irons, the original drummer for the Red Hot Chili Peppers and Abbruzzese's successor, plays drums on "Hey Foxymophandlemama, That's Me".
+Jack Irons, the original drummer for Red Hot Chili Peppers and Abbruzzese's successor, plays drums on "Hey Foxymophandlemama, That's Me".
 Gossard said: "Jack entered the band right at the end of making Vitalogy.
 Jack's a breath of fresh air, a family man.
 Everybody had a strong sense of friendship with him immediately.
 He was just there to play drums and help out."